Brand Name and Other Names: Dupixent

 - Instruct patients with atopic dermatitis or CRSwNP who have comorbid asthma not to adjust or stop their asthma therapy without consulting their physician

-- Patients with pre-existing helminth infections were excluded from clinical trials; treat infections before initiating; if patient becomes infected and is unresponsive to anthelmintic, discontinue dupilumab until infection resolves
+- Patients with pre-existing helminth infections were excluded from clinical trials; treat infections before initiating; if the patient becomes infected and is unresponsive to anthelmintic, discontinue dupilumab until the infection resolves

 Drug interaction overview

 - Avoid coadministration with live vaccines